-\begin{itemize}[left=1em] \item \textit{AllLarge:} an ideal experimental setup represents the highest performance achievable under the current task and conditions.
-Specifically, we disregarded the limitations of heterogeneous client resources; for the CV task, we deployed the ViT-large model on each client, and for the NLP task, we deployed the LLaMA3.2-3B model on each client. \item \textit{AllSmall:} the most conservative solution in a heterogeneous environment, constrained by the bottleneck effect, is to deploy the smallest model across all clients. \item \textit{Homo-training:} an original baseline , which does not consider heterogeneous model aggregation, involves assigning each client a model that matches its capacity, with aggregation operations performed only among homogeneous models.
+\textbf{Datasets and models.} For CV tasks, we evaluate on four Non-IID image classification datasets (CIFAR-10/100 \cite{cifar10}, Caltech-101/256 \cite{caltech101, caltech256}) using ViT variants (Tiny/Small/Base/Large) \cite{vit} with increasing parameters.
+For NLP, we test on GLUE tasks (SST-2 \cite{sst2}, CoLA \cite{cola}, QQP \cite{qqp}) using LLaMA3 \cite{llama} models (1B/3B/8B parameters), matching our algorithm's target scenarios. \textbf{Baselines.} We compare our proposed HeteroTune with the following original baselines: \textbf{\textit{AllLarge:}} an ideal experimental setup represents the highest performance achievable under the current task and conditions.
+Specifically, we disregarded the limitations of heterogeneous client resources; for the CV task, we deployed the ViT-large model on each client, and for the NLP task, we deployed the LLaMA-8B model on each client. \textbf{\textit{AllSmall:}} the most conservative solution in a heterogeneous environment, constrained by the bottleneck effect, is to deploy the smallest model across all clients. \textbf{Homo-training:} an original baseline , which does not consider heterogeneous model aggregation, involves assigning each client a model that matches its capacity, with aggregation operations performed only among homogeneous models.